Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Mathematical analysis of , ,

 We shall now briefly discuss how to formulate a solution concept which would incorporate Dirichlet conditions \eqref{dirichlet} or Neumann conditions \eqref{neumann}, and how to prove well-posedness of the equation in the framework of such a concept.
 To this end, we need to adapt the approximation procedure as follows.

 We need the characteristic function $\chi_\eps$ of the $\eps^{1/2}$-interior of $\Omega_{\eps^{1/2}}=\{\mx \in \Omega:\, {\rm dist}(\mx,\pa \Omega)>\eps^{1/2} \}$:

-We note that the support of the convolution $\chi_\eps\star \rho_\eps$, with $\rho_\eps$ given in \eqref{molif1}, is still compact in $\Omega$ for $\eps$ small enough: Now, we considered the regularized equation \eqref{regularized} and augment it by the initial condition \eqref{ic}, and Dirichlet \eqref{dirichlet} or Neumann \eqref{neumann} boundary data.
+We note that the support of the convolution $\chi_\eps\star \rho_\eps$, with $\rho_\eps$ given in \eqref{molif1}, is still compact in $\Omega$ for $\eps$ small enough: Now, we consider the regularized equation and augment it by the initial condition \eqref{ic}, and Dirichlet \eqref{dirichlet} or Neumann \eqref{neumann} boundary data.
+We note that presence of the cutoff function $\chi_\eps$ enables us to apply integration by parts as in the case of equation \eqref{regularized} despite inappropriate behavior of $u(\,\cdot\,;\eps)$ on the boundary.

 Let us focus on the case of Dirichlet boundary data (the Neumann initial data are considered analogically).
-To this end, we look for approximate solution to \eqref{regularized} in the form where $\alpha^n_k(t;\eps) \in C^1([0,T])$ are unknown functions and $e_k(\mx)$, $k\in {\bf N}$, are eigenvectors of the Laplace operator with zero boundary data i.e. they solve Note that $e_k$, $k\in {\bf N}$, also satisfy $\Delta e_k =\lambda_k e_k\big|_{\pa \Omega}=0$ which makes the approximation \eqref{span} consistent with boundary data \eqref{dirichlet}.
-Then, using the apriori estimates as in the proof of Theorem \ref{T1} together with the Aubin-Lions lemma, we are able strong $L^2([0,T];H^1(\Omega))$ of the sequence $(u_n)$ and the limit will be the weak solution to \eqref{regularized}, \eqref{ic}, \eqref{dirichlet}.
+To this end, we look for an approximate solution to \eqref{regularized} in the form where $\alpha^n_k(t;\eps) \in C^1([0,T])$ are unknown functions and $e_k(\mx)$, $k\in {\bf N}$, are eigenvectors of the Laplace operator with zero boundary data i.e. they solve Note that $e_k$, $k\in {\bf N}$, also satisfy $\Delta e_k\big|_{\pa \Omega} =\lambda_k e_k\big|_{\pa \Omega}=0$ which makes the approximation \eqref{span} consistent with boundary data \eqref{dirichlet}.
+Then, using the apriori estimates as in the proof of Theorem \ref{T1} together with the Aubin-Lions lemma, we are able to obtain the strong $L^2([0,T];H^1(\Omega))$-convergence of the sequence $(u_n)$ and the limit will be the weak solution to \eqref{regularized-1}, \eqref{ic}, \eqref{dirichlet}.

 To proceed, we introduce the space where $Span\{e_k \}_{k=1,\dots,n}$ is the standard span of the basis $\{e_k \}_{k=1,\dots,n}$ of the form \eqref{span} consisting of solutions to \eqref{lapl}.